Absolute Expressiveness of Subgraph-based Centrality Measures: Abstract

 \section{Abstract}

 In graph-based applications, a common task is to pinpoint the most important or ``central'' vertex in a (directed or undirected) graph, or rank the vertices of a graph according to their importance.
-To this end, a plethora of so-called centrality measures have been proposed in the literature that assess which vertices in a graph are the most important ones.
-Riveros and Salas, in an ICDT 2020 paper, proposed a family of centrality measures based on the following intuitive principle: the importance of a vertex in a graph is relative to the number of ``relevant'' connected subgraphs, known as subgraph motifs, surrounding it.
-We refer to the measures derived from the above principle as subgraph motif measures.
-It has been convincingly argued that subgraph motif measures are well-suited for graph database applications.
-Although the ICDT paper studied several favourable properties enjoyed by subgraph motif measures, their absolute expressiveness remains largely unexplored.
-The goal of this work is to precisely characterize the absolute expressiveness of the family of subgraph motif measures.
+To this end, a plethora of so-called centrality measures have been proposed in the literature.
+Such measures assess which vertices in a graph are the most important ones by analyzing the structure of the underlying graph.
+A family of centrality measures that are suited for graph databases has been recently proposed by relying on the following simple principle: the importance of a vertex in a graph is relative to the number of ``relevant'' connected subgraphs surrounding it; we refer to the members of this family as subgraph-based centrality measures.
+Although it has been shown that such measures enjoy several favourable properties, their absolute expressiveness remains largely unexplored.
+The goal of this work is to precisely characterize the absolute expressiveness of the family of subgraph-based centrality measures by considering both directed and undirected graphs.
+To this end, we characterize when an arbitrary centrality measure is a subgraph-based one, or a subgraph-based measure relative to the induced ranking.
+These characterizations provide us with technical tools that allow us to determine whether well-established centrality measures are subgraph-based.
+Such a classification, apart from being interesting in its own right, gives useful insights on the structural similarities and differences among existing centrality measures.